arsalhuda24/MLOps-Realtime-Trajectory-Prediction/README.md

 - Follow this [link](https://www.hackerxone.com/2021/10/15/steps-to-install-and-setup-apache-airflow-on-ubuntu-20-04-lts/) to set up Apache Airflow.
 This will help to automate ETL tasks and load new stream of data into MongoDB

-We capture RTSP video streams throuugh openCV and run Yolov5 and Deepsort for detection and tracking of pedestrians in the scene.
-The image coordintaes are then transofrmed in to world coorinates by using homography matrix (I will post a sepetae tutorial on computing homography).
-After that, trajectory sequences are generated and stored in mongodb.
-This serves as a feature stroe for training prediciton models
+RTSP video streams are captured through openCV and are passed through pre-trained Yolov5 (detection) and Deepsort (tracking) models for all pedestrians in the scene.
+The metadata (bounding box coordinates, agent_ids and frames) is staged in mongodb after which ETL process starts which involves the following steps:

+- Data extraction from Mongodb
+- Coordinate transformation (image to world) by applying perspective transformation.
+- Generating trajectory sequences of pedestrians.
+This will be the input to trajectory prediction models.
+- Loading transformed data to target data store (mongodb/S3 etc)